 Jul.
 28, 2021 – Aeffe Takes Full Control of Moschino

-Italian fashion and luxury goods group Aeffe S.p.A. has acquired the remaining 30 percent of Moschino in exchange for 66.6 million euros ($78.51 million), bringing its holding of the company to 100 percent and the valuation of the Jeremy Scott-designed brand to $261.7 million.
+Italian fashion and luxury goods group Aeffe S.p.A. acquired the remaining 30 percent of Moschino in an M&A deal that will see it pay 66.6 million euros ($78.51 million), and bring its holding of the company to 100 percent and the valuation of the Jeremy Scott-designed brand to $261.7 million.
 Aeffe also owns Alberta Ferretti, Philosophy by Lorenzo Serafini and Pollini.

 In a statement, Aeffe Executive Chairman Massimo Ferretti said, “The operation we have just concluded has long been considered an important step in our medium-long term growth strategy.
 With the full control over MOSCHINO brand, we are now in the best conditions to manage all activities related to the brand’s value chain, from product to quality and with positive effects on image, distribution and communication.”

 Jul.
 20, 2021 – LVMH Takes Majority Stake in Off-White

 LVMH announced on Tuesday that it is taking a majority stake in Off-White, the upscale fashion/streetwear brand that Virgil Abloh launched in 2013 via a new M&A deal.
 In a statement, LVMH revealed that in addition to taking a 60 percent stake in Off-White, it has entered into a new “arrangement” with Abloh to “jointly pursue new projects across luxury categories.”